This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 After their bath, go over them with a flea comb, like Hartz Groomer’s Best Flea Comb, just to make sure they do not have any.
 If your puppy has fleas, then they need to be treated for them as soon as possible, as fleas can become life-threatening to puppies.

 Puppies at eight weeks are still in their chewing phase and will love to get their teeth into anything they can.
 Provide them with a chew toy or chew sticks that are safe for puppies.
-I personally love the Natural Farm Bully Sticks.
+I personally love the Beef Collagen Sticks.

 Have some food ready for them when they get home in a nice, stable stainless steel bowl like this one Amazon Basics Stainless Steel Dog Bowl.
 A stable bowl like this one will not be tipped over easily, which will not frighten them.